ida-arbeitszeit/arbeitszeitapp/docs/development_guide.rst

 options are set as variables on the top level.
 The following configuration options are available

+.. py:data:: ALEMBIC_CONFIGURATION_FILE

+   Path to the alembic configuration.
+Alembic is used to manage database migrations.
+See the `alembic documentation`_ for further information.

 .. py:data:: AUTO_MIGRATE

    Upgrade the database schema if changes are detected.